syyao/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello : changes the owner file hello to the user betty touch hello : create a empty file named hello chmod u+x hello : execute file hello
+sudo chown betty hello : changes the owner file hello to the user betty touch hello : create a empty file named hello chmod u+x hello : execute file hello chmod +114 hello : add permission to the owner and the group owner